Yes, we are open!

 As you may know, blue whales are the largest mammal, not only in the ocean, but on the history of planet earth.
 These majestic aquatic creatures can weigh up to 330,000 lbs and reach up to 110 feet long when mature adults.
 For perspective, this is equivalent of the length of three school buses!
 Blue whales are found in every single ocean except the Arctic Ocean.
 There are five currently recognized subspecies of blue whales including the northern blue whale, the southern blue whale, the Indian ocean blue whale and the pygmy blue whale.

 Unfortunately, the blue whale species is on the federally endangered species list and has been for many years.
-We will cover a brief history of blue whale endangerment as well as the threats this species faces today.
+To answer why blue whales are endangered, we will cover a brief history of blue whale endangerment as well as the threats this species faces today.

 Blue whales became endangered in 1970.
 The blue whale was driven to extinction by commercial whaling in the 1800s and early 1900s.
 Whaling is the hunting and killing of whales for their usable products such as their meat and blubber that can actually be turned into a type of oil.
 This was particularly important during the Industrial Revolution.
 By the 16th century, the commercial whaling industry began in coastal regions in Spain and France and quickly spread throughout the world.
 The industry continued to grow well into the 20th century and was very profitable in terms of trade and resources.